-Developing the 2019 IRP has been an approximately 18-month process that began in February 2018 and will conclude when a Record of Decision is released.
-The IRP process will have included the following activities:
+Developing the 2019 IRP is an approximately 18-month process that began in February 2018 and will conclude when a Record of Decision is released.
+The process is focused on ensuring that the final plan is low-cost, riskinformed, environmentally responsible, reliable, diverse and flexible.
+To date, the IRP process has included the following activities:

-- Scoping, which took place in winter/spring 2018 and identified issues important to the public and laid the foundation for developing the IRP. - Development of Model Input and Framework, which occurred in spring/summer 2018 and included identifying and developing scenarios, resource options and business strategies to evaluate how a future portfolio might change under different conditions. - Analysis and Evaluation, which took place in fall 2018 and included developing and evaluating the performance of the 30 resource portfolios. - Presentation of Initial Results, which occurred in February 2019 with release of the draft IRP and EIS. - Public Comment Period, which was held from February 15 to April 8, 2019. - Additional Analysis, which was completed in response to stakeholder and public comments. - Completion of the Study, which includes the IRP Recommendation, near-term actions and key signposts, and the final environmental assessment. - Publication of the Final IRP and EIS on June 28, 2019, on TVA's website. - Expected Request for Approval of the IRP Recommendation from the Board in August 2019. - Record of Decision will be published after Board approval.
+- Scoping, which took place in winter/spring 2018 and identified issues important to the public and laid the foundation for developing this draft. - Development of Model Input and Framework, which occurred in spring/summer 2018 and included identifying and developing scenarios, resource options and business strategies to evaluate how a future portfolio might change under different conditions. - Analysis and Evaluation, which occurred in fall 2018 and included developing and evaluating the performance of the 30 "resource portfolios."

+• Presentation of Initial Results, which is occurring now with the presentation of this draft IRP and EIS.